 Become a qualified Personal Trainer with the Certificate IV in Fitness.

-This course prepares you to work in the Sport & Recreation industry as a Personal Trainer.
+This course prepares you to work in the Sport & Recreation industry as a Personal Trainer, Gym Manager or a Fitness Centres and Community facility Manager.
 Work in a gym, studio, or run your own business, inspiring and training clients one-on-one.

 After graduating, you might like to undertake further study in the SIS50215 Diploma of Fitness or SIS50612 Diploma of Sports Development.